zjunlp/NLPCC2024_RegulatingLLM/README.md

 Zhejiang University - Ant Group Joint Laboratory of Knowledge Graph

-If you have any questions about this task, please email to mengruwg@zju.edu.cn and xiang_chen@zju.edu.cn
+If you have any questions about this task, please email to mengruwg@zju.edu.cn or xiang_chen@zju.edu.cn